legendarycode3/mastering-javaScript-course/README.md

 	✔️ Loops and Iterations <br/>
 	(a) While statement: While this condition is true it will keep running the code, (over and  over again) as soon as the condition is false it will stop the loop. <br/>
 	(b) for loop statement:   Loops through a block of code a number of time.
 In JavaScript, the for loop is a control structure used to repeatedly execute a block of code a specific number of times.
-It's commonly used when you know the number of<br/>
+It's commonly used when you know the number of iterations in advance, such as when iterating over the elements of an array.<br/>
 	NOTE:
 	 	ForLoop use it when we are doing a “standard loop”.
 In JavaScript, the for loop is a control structure used to repeatedly execute a block of  <br/>
 		 While Loop we use it whenits a “non-standard loop”, meaning to be non-standard loop, it will not have a loop variable that will increase everytime & also don’t not have icreement step..   <br/>